 - And with horror-movie creatures in the Waxwork movies.

-- The Avengers serves as this for the Marvel Cinematic Universe.
+- The Avengers serves as this for the MCU.

 - In 1959 a movie was released called Alias Jessie James starring Bob Hope, who was a big fan of TV westerns; he used his clout to include characters from nine different shows in what would turn out to be the first of three Western massive multiplayer crossovers.
 People appeared in that movie from The Lone Ranger, The Gene Autry Show, Annie Oakley, Davy Crockett, The Life and Legend of Wyatt Earp, Gunsmoke, Wagon Train, The Roy Rogers Show and Maverick.